I watched the telly series because of Adrian Paul. He did marvelously in the series no doubt.

 That would be either some intense sake or really aggressive marketing scheme skipping continents like that.
 And very specific, mind you.

-So before katana was invented, he flung rocks to people?
+So before katana was invented, did he fling rocks to other immortals?

-In that setting, they talked in uttered hieroglyph — ancient Egypt-glyph — translated to English.
+⬆️ In that setting, they talked in uttered hieroglyph — ancient Egypt-glyph — translated to English.
 By me.
+You know how languages were back then.
+I don't.
+Perhaps one said "ja", the other said "ja" too, a goat bleated, like that.

 In ancient Egypt, it's called public bathroom fight.
 Similar to modern Egyptian would call that.

 Historically, metallurgy was already common in that period of time in ancient Egypt.
-So there were swords, spears, and all metal-sharpies.
-But for the sake (pun intended) of me, Ramรญrez flung rocks before he knew katana.
-The katana-wielding, Egyptian-born, Spanish-name, Scottish-accent Ramรญrez.
+So there were swords, spears, blades, and other cultlery.
+But for the sake (pun intended) of me, Ramírez flung rocks before he knew katana.
+The katana-wielding, Egyptian-born, Spanish-name, Scottish-accent Ramírez.

-Quickening ⚡๐ŸŒฉ️ is ultra high-speed wireless data transfer in the lore.
+Quickening ⚡🌩️ is ultra high-speed wireless data transfer in the lore.
 Up to 1,000 TBps I assume.
 Considering the entirety of one immortal's life experience and knowledge.

 The Immortality

-With no requirement for nutrition, why didn't at least one of them immortals pile up gold and other riches?
-(Coherence leaves the building)
+With no requirement for nutrition, why didn't at least one of the immortals pile up gold and other riches?
+That is odd.

-And speaking of the medieval method as the victory condition in the lore.
-The shows (movies and TV series) were in 90s.
-There should be at least cannon and bazooka.
-Cannon like M230 30mm chain gun perhaps.
+And speaking of the mediaeval method as the victory condition in the lore — as the shows (films and telly series) were in the 90s — there should be at least cannon and bazooka.
+Cannon such as M230 30mm chain gun.

 No sword can withstand... any of those mentioned previously.